Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/2/StudentGuide.md

   - The default behavior of `head` will display the top 10 lines of a file.

-  - `head`'s `-n` option modifies the default behavior by changing the number of lines displayed.
+  - The `-n` option of `head` modifies the default behavior by changing the number of lines displayed.

     - The `-n` option requires a parameter to specify the number of lines to display.